Jane Sissmore: MI5 – clerk and officer

-Appointed to MI5 in 1916 as typist/clerk, by 1929 Sissmore had become Controller of the Registry and of women staff.
+Appointed to MI5 in 1916 as typist/clerk, by 1929 Sissmore had become Controller of the Registry, within 'H' Branch, and of women staff.
 At the time, and until 1940, Vernon Kell was director of MI5.
 Sissmore was awarded the MBE in 1923 as an "Administrative Assistant, General Staff, War Office" and in 1929 moved to B Division (investigations and inquiries) where she was in charge of investigating Soviet intelligence and subversion activity.
 This made her MI5's first woman officer and she was to become what Christopher Andrew has described as a "formidable interrogator".

 In 1937 Roger Hollis applied to join MI5 and Kell asked Sissmore to make an informal assessment of him which she did at her tennis club, also involving the then still junior Dick White.
 The formal interview panel rejected Hollis but he was nevertheless employed on Kell's decision provided Sissmore took responsibility for him.
 Thus Hollis became Sissmore's assistant (and went on to become MI5 Director-General in 1956).

 Jane Archer's 1940 debriefing of Walter Krivitsky was done using the name "Mrs Moore" and it has been described by Christopher Andrew as "the first really professional debriefing of a Soviet Intelligence officer on either side of the Atlantic".

 Krivitsky had been a Soviet agent in continental Europe who had defected to the West in 1937 and whose revelations in the United States in September 1939 had created a press sensation.
 In particular from a British point of view he revealed that two Soviet agents were currently working in Britain – the one whose surname he was able to give was quickly identified, tried and convicted of spying.
 His description of the other agent (cryptonym homer) was more elusive.
 Archer suggested Krivitsky should be invited to Britain to be interviewed and he agreed to this.